jappeace/php-cake-plugin-view_content_factory/README.md

 ## Contributions

-Contriubtions are welcome.
+Contributions are welcome.
 Do a pull request and I will reply as soon as possible.

 ## Design philosophy

-I designed this system based upon a need not a desire, keeping the overal code base pretty small.
+I designed this system based upon a need not a desire, keeping the overall code base pretty small.
 I also used as much of CakePHP's power as possible.
-If you spot a way to do somthing more efficient, do a pull request or just mail me.
+If you spot a way to do something more efficient, do a pull request or just mail me.